Back to: Design Patterns in C# With Real-Time Examples

 The Repository Design Pattern Mediates between the domain and the data mapping layers using a collection-like interface for accessing the domain objects.

-What is Repository?
+What is a Repository?

 Why do we need the Repository Design Pattern in C#?

 As we already discussed, nowadays, most data-driven applications need to access the data residing in one or more other data sources.
-Most of the time data sources will be a database.
-Again, these data-driven applications need to have a good and secure strategy for data access to perform the CRUD operations against the underlying database.
+Most of the time, data sources will be a database.
+Again, these data-driven applications need a good and secure strategy for data access to perform the CRUD operations against the underlying database.
 One of the most important aspects of this strategy is the separation between the actual database, queries, and other data access logic from the rest of the application.
-In our example, we need to separate the data access logic from the Employee Controller.
+In our example, we must separate the data access logic from the Employee Controller.
 The Repository Design Pattern is one of the most popular design patterns to achieve such separation between the actual database, queries, and other data access logic from the rest of the application.

 How to Implement Repository Design Pattern in C#